If you could live anywhere in the USA, where would it be? I'm thinking between San Diego, Sedona, Dallas, Miami, Nashville & NYC. $200k/year income

 I like where I live now (Great Lakes area) it’s close to family, has fresh water, and lots to do 🙂

-Stay the fuck out of Miami.
+Stay the frick out of Miami.

 probably san diego so I could go across the border and nut in mexican teenagers every couple months, while enjoying a nice climate